esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-definition-document/README.md

 #### Constraints

+* Existing systems and processes must not be _significantly_ impeded during any phase of the project.
-The architectural roadmap and guidance feeding into functional requirements must adhere to the [NHS Digital Data and Technology Standards Framework](https://digital.nhs.uk/about-nhs-digital/our-work/nhs-digital-data-and-technology-standards/framework)
+* The architectural roadmap and guidance feeding into functional requirements must adhere to the [NHS Digital Data and Technology Standards Framework](https://digital.nhs.uk/about-nhs-digital/our-work/nhs-digital-data-and-technology-standards/framework)
+* _Real_ patient data must at all times remain compliant with European GDPR regulations.
+* Initial phases of the project should aim to produce reusable solution building blocks or patterns for future building blocks which adhere to agreed on best practices.

 The level of conformance may be relaxed for investigative work such as spikes or proto-types.

 #### Limitations

-Initial phases of the project should aim to produce reusable solution building blocks or patterns for future building blocks which adhere to agreed on best practices.
+* Patient Data confidentially must be respected and any prototypes or non-production conforment learning spikes, must anonymize data or use fabricated data.

 #### Domain Boundaries